risi-kondor/GElib/README.md

 ## Installing GElib as a Python module

-GElib is distributed in source code format, therefore to install it you need to have a working C++ compiler supporting C++17 (or higher).
+GElib is distributed in source code format, therefore to install it you must have a working C++ compiler supporting C++17 (or higher) on your system.
 You also need PyTorch.

 If these requirements are satified, in most cases GElib can be installed simply by running
 ```bash